 Red sorghum drying in a village in Guizhou

 In many of the villages and towns that make up the region, you’ll see red sorghum (one of the key ingredients) drying in the sun and raked out across pavements, basketball courts, roofs or any other available flat surface.
-Stopping beside the road to photograph one such scene, I was accosted by an elderly lady who asked if I wanted to buy some of her homemade baijiu.
+Stopping beside the road to photograph one such scene part way through my trip, I was accosted by an elderly lady who asked if I wanted to buy some of her homemade baijiu.
 She pulled a door to one side to reveal two large stone pots that came up above my waist.
 When I asked how she sells the alcohol, the distinctive smell of which she wafted toward me, she said by the bottle and waved a plastic petrol canister.

 Touring around the Triangle, such small-scale operations are commonplace.
-One resident in the picturesque town of Maotai, which lends its name to China’s most famous liquor brand, told me that it has some of the most expensive real estate in the country because of the value attached to the brand — set up a distillery on a scrap of land here and you’ll be able to put Maotai in your company name, which in turn will boost sales, goes the logic.
+One resident in the picturesque town of Maotai, told me that it has some of the most expensive real estate in the country because of the value attached to the brand which takes the town’s name — set up a distillery on a scrap of land here and you’ll be able to put Maotai in your company name, which in turn will boost sales, goes the logic.